 How to make Salted Caramel Swiss Buttercream

 - Combine egg whites, sugar, and salt in the heatproof bowl of your stand mixer and set over a pot of simmering water.
-With a whisk, mix constantly until the mixture is warm to the touch and sugar has dissolved (You can test this by rubbing some the mixture between your fingertips).
+With a whisk, mix constantly until the mixture is warm to the touch and sugar has dissolved (You can test this by rubbing some of the mixture between your fingertips).

 - Attach the bowl to the mixer fitted with the whisk attachment.
-Start on low and gradually increasing to medium-high speed, whisk until stiff (but not dry) peaks form.
-Continue mixing until the mixture is airy and glossy, and completely cool (test by touching the bottom of the bowl), about 10 minutes.
+Start on low and gradually increase to medium-high speed, whisk until stiff (but not dry) peaks form.
+Continue mixing until the mixture is airy and glossy, and completely cool (test by touching the bottom of the bowl), for about 10 minutes.

-- With mixer on medium-low speed, add the butter a few tablespoons at a time, mixing well after each addition.
+- With the mixer on medium-low speed, add the butter a few tablespoons at a time, mixing well after each addition.
 Once all butter has been added, whisk in vanilla.